LpAnto/BipBoup-Useless-bot/README.md

 A useless bot i made in one night to learn more about Discord bots.
 Just be aware that all the commentary in the scripts are in french, might change that in the future though, if i continue to work on that.

-I used NodeJS and discord.js, wich make the interaction with the Discord API very easy.
+I used NodeJS and discord.js, wich make the interaction with the Discord API very easy.<br>
 Discord.js official site : https://discord.js.org/